mabahma/dxd_codereview/Reviews/341 - Casper Ruby SDK/2 - Beta/README.md

 ```

-However, the reviewer had  observed that the tests run without a logging utility that would allow to see the actual progress of the tests and what functions are being tested.
+**However, the reviewer had  observed that the tests run without a logging utility that would allow to see the progress of the tests (while running) and what functions are being tested.**
 The tests run successfully, without errors and produce the following output:

 ```bash